coezbek/Switcheroo/README.md

 [Regin Larsen](https://github.com/kvakulo) took over the project in 2014 and is the current maintainer.

 This fork is maintained by [Christopher Özbek](https://github.com/coezbek).

+## Other projects

+- [Alt-Tab Terminator]() - Commercial alt-tab replacement with window previews.
+- https://github.com/hdlx/AltAppSwitcher - If you want Alt+Tab to be like MacOS's app switcher.

 How to contribute